The debug connection you can rely on

 FPGA acceleration delivers high download speeds and helps you step through your code super-fast on single and multicore devices.
 DSTREAM comes with an adapter for JTAG, CoreSight, TI and MIPI connectors to give you as much flexibility as possible, regardless of the device you are using in your project.

 DSTREAM ships with powerful software utilities to assist with SoC bring-up and hardware validation.
 It also provides interfaces for third-party and custom tools.
-From initial development to device bring-up, make DS-5 and DSTREAM your debug solution.
+From initial development to device bring-up, make Development Studio and DSTREAM your debug solution.

 Trace is an essential tool for the resolution of complex software/hardware and timing-related issues, as it enables post-analysis of a software execution without the need for any software or hardware instrumentation.